ivavictoria/lodash_code4lib_workshop_2016/README.markdown

-# javascript-koans
+# Code4Lib 2016
+## lodash.js API Tour

 Borrowed from: https://github.com/mrdavidlaing/javascript-koans

-Based on Edgecase's fantastic
-[Ruby koans](http://github.com/edgecase/ruby_koans), the goal of the Javascript koans is to teach you Javascript programming through testing.
+The goal of the lodash.js koans is to orient you to the [lodash](https://lodash.com/) JavaScript library through automated testing.

 When you first run the koans, you'll be presented with a runtime error and a stack trace indicating where the error occurred.
 Your goal is to make the error go away.
-As you fix each error, you should learn something about the Javascript language and functional programming in general.
+As you fix each error, you should learn something about the lodash.js library.

-Your journey towards Javascript enlightenment starts in the koans/AboutExpects.js file.
-These koans will be very simple, so don't overthink them!
-As you progress through more koans, more and more Javascript syntax will be introduced which will allow you to solve more complicated problems and use more advanced techniques.

-## Running the Koans
+## Orientation

-Simply navigate to the Javascript Koans folder using a file browser, and double click on KoansRunnner.html.
+Simply navigate to the Javascript Koans folder using a file browser, and double click on `KoansRunnnerJS.html`.

 Any browser will do, but for the best results Firefox or Chrome is recommended.
 More stack trace information shows up for javascript on these browsers.

-The first error will be in koans/AboutExpects.js.
+The first error will be in `koans/js/AboutExpects.js`.
 Fix the first test and refresh the browser.
 Rinse and repeat until all tests turn green.

-The test runner used is [Jasmine](http://jasmine.github.io/) with a customized report viewer.

-### Changelog
-*  v3 - Nov 2010  - Moved out of branch of functional-koans project, into own top level project
-*  v2 - Sept 2010 - Second version based on jasmine (Thanks Greg Malcolm!)
-*  v1 - July 2010 - First version based on jsTestDriver
+## Running the Koans

+After completing `koans/js/AboutExpects.js`, open `KoansRunnerLoDash.html` and `koans/lodash/AboutCollectionMethods.js` to begin the lodash.js API tour.

 ### Acknowledgements
+*  David Laing
 *  Dick Wall (the Java posse) - for bringing the idea of koans to my attention
-*  Edgecase - for the great Ruby Koans
+*  Edgecase - for the great [Ruby koans](http://github.com/edgecase/ruby_koans)
-*  Douglas Crockford - for Javascript; the good bits
+*  The test runner used is [Jasmine](http://jasmine.github.io/) with a customized report viewer.

 ### [MIT Licensed](LICENSE)